Adding a New Metric Type¶

 For testing, it stores the

-that identifies this particular metric in a cross-process fashion.For testing, it exposes a
+MetricIdthat identifies this particular metric in a cross-process fashion.For testing, it exposes a

-equivalent.For testing and if it supports operations in a non-parent-process, it exposes a
+child_metric()function to create itsChildequivalent.For testing and if it supports operations in a non-parent-process, it exposes a

-function to access the storedMetricId
+metric_id()function to access the storedMetricId.

 The

-is the non-parent-process implementation.If it does support operations in non-parent processes it stores the
+MetricTypeIpcis the non-parent-process implementation.If it does support operations in non-parent processes it stores the

-that identifies this particular metric in a cross-process fashion.
+MetricIdthat identifies this particular metric in a cross-process fashion.

 Mirrors¶